GrieferAtWork/KOSmk4/readme.md

 		- Disassemble x86 assembly into human-readable assembly dumps
 	- GDB support
 		- QEMU features a builtin gdb server, that is supported for debugging the core itself
+			- This feature can be used via `deemon magic.dee --emulator=qemu --gdb=emulator`
+		- BOCHS can be compiled to support a builtin GDB stub
+			- This feature can be used via `deemon magic.dee --emulator=bochs --gdb=emulator`
+		- VirtualBox has its own builtin debugger (not GDB), that can be accessed via telnet.
+KOS's toolchain contains a (self-made) glue-driver that connects to VirtualBox to provide a(n experimental) GDB-compatible interface.
+			- This feature can be used via `deemon magic.dee --emulator=vbox --gdb=emulator`
 		- Seperately, KOS provides a custom GDB server driver (s.a. `/kos/src/kernel/modgdbserver`) for emulator-independent and real-hardware debugging
 		- Fully integrated with Visual Studio (who knew you could do this...
 I certainly didn't until I stumbled across some vague reports of GDB debugging support in VS2017, that later turned out to be true)
 - multiboot